 While transporting raw meat and poultry between slaughtering and processing facilities, refrigerated trucks are as cold as 1°F. This causes meat to become hard-chilled or semi-frozen.
 Many processing facilities produce ground beef and poultry in this semi-frozen state.
 The ice crystals that form in the ground meat make it seem as if it contains more water.

 When a supermarket stocks meat and poultry in refrigerated cases that are as cold as 26°F, the frozen cells loosen as the moisture melts.
 The result of this moisture loss is the visible juice found in a product’s packaging, as meat does not technically bleed.
-The longer meat and poultry sit in a refrigerator, the more moisture the muscles lose.
+The longer meat and poultry sit in a refrigerator, the more moisture the muscles loose.

 Meat and Poultry Packaging